 As soon as you arrive in Venice you will realize how much this city is wrapped in an aura of mystery.
 You will have the feeling of going back in time and becoming part of a reality full of things to discover.
 It is clear that learning Italian in such a particular location will push you, even more, to commit yourself because behind every corner there is a mystery waiting to be unmasked.

 How to choose?
 Italian classes and outdoor courses in Venice

 Students who are regularly involved in outdoor language education have marked improvements in basic skills and reading.
 The outdoor courses, in addition to various educational advantages such as having fun, much more stimulation, not boring, more relaxed and informal atmosphere, give you the opportunity to interact with your classmates and the teacher in a much more direct way.
 For example, when a teacher explains the architecture of Venice and you are exactly and physically in front of the work he/she is explaining, everything becomes simpler and easier to remember.
 Watching a picture of a book is completely different from being in the same physical space where it really is.
 Venice is one of the cities with a very high cultural heritage where what you study can be beside, above or below you.

 Small groups, maximum motivation

-A course in Venice to learn Italian
+A language course to learn Italian in Venice

 There is a good reason to visit Venice: studying Italian here is a dream for many people.
 Our intensive study courses, group, or individual courses for each level meet all the needs of the students.
 Learning the Italian language together with the history of art and, in general, with Italian culture is a complete course of study, at 360 degrees.